kkhaledhamed/Single-Cycle-MIPS-Processor/README.md

 ### Simulation Results
 The processor was tested with a variety of programs, including arithmetic operations, memory access (load/store), and branch/jump instructions.
 The final states of the registers and memory matched the expected outcomes, verifying the processor’s correct operation.

-### Repository Information
-For more details, you can check the full Verilog source code and related files on GitHub: